BidnessForB/postman-sdk/README.md

 The SDK is organized by resource groups:

 - **collections**: Endpoints for managing Postman Collections, folders, and comments
+- **requests**: Endpoints for managing requests within collections
 - **workspaces**: Endpoints for managing Postman Workspaces
 - **specs**: Endpoints for managing Postman API Specifications
+- **environments**: Endpoints for managing Postman Environments
+- **tags**: Endpoints for tagging and retrieving tagged entities
+- **transformations**: Endpoints for bi-directional sync between specs and collections
 - **users**: Endpoints for user information and authentication